grafana/grafana/docs/sources/getting-started/getting-started-sql.md

 1. In the Grafana side menu, hover your cursor over the **Configuration** (gear) icon and then click **Data Sources**.
 1. Filter by `mssql` and select the **Microsoft SQL Server** option.
-1. Click **Add data source** button in the top right header to open the configuration page.
+2. Click **Add data source** in the top right header to open the configuration page.
-1. Enter the information specified in the table below, then click **Save & Test** at the bottom of the page.
+3. Enter the information specified in the table below, then click **Save & Test**.

  Name           | Description
 ------------   | -------------